Picovoice/ios-voice-processor/README.md

 The [iOS Voice Processor app](./example) demonstrates how to ask for user permissions and capture output from the `VoiceProcessor`.

 ## Releases

+### v1.1.0 - July 31, 2023
+- Numerous API improvements
+- Error handling improvements
+- Allow for multiple listeners instead of a single callback function
+- Upgrades to testing infrastructure and example app

 ### v1.0.0 - August 5, 2021